 For anyone interested in becoming a licensed well constructor, please click the link for Licensing Exam information.
 Here you will find exam dates, study materials, and both water supply and monitoring well related rules and statutes.

 This page is meant to be a central repository for information and content most frequently accessed by licensed well constructors.
 If there is information that you access regularly and feel that it would be helpful to have here, please contact the

 House Bill 2145

 House Bill 2145 was passed during the 2021 legislative and seeks to modernize many aspects of the Department's Well Construction Program.
-Policy changes will be implemented in phases as required by the new law over the next three years, with the first key changes going into effect January 1, 2022.
+Policy changes will be implemented in phases as required by the new law over the next three years, with the next changes going into effect July 1, 2023.
 More information can be found on the House Bill 2145 page.